 If you don’t know much of sudbury, it is a school with no classrooms, no homework and no exams.
 If students are interested in certain subjects, they can request the teachers to arrange a class.
 The length of the class is also dependent on students’ interest.
 So the class is quite dynamic in nature.
 However, I didn’t see any classes going on during my visit this time.
 I asked one sudbury school teacher.
 She said there aren’t that many classes as before because nowadays students mostly are able to find info or tutorials online that can meet their needs.
 So there is much less need for giving classes.
 It seems to me that sudbury naturally adapted to the new internet time because it always starts from students’ needs.

 We also visited another school during our trip.
 It was completely a sudbury school 10 years ago, according to the school master.
 But gradually they added other elements to it.
 So here they start to have regular classes now so students can be on either sudbury track or regular classes track.
 The classes, however, are still based on students’ interests.
 So at the beginning of the semester, the staff will have a survey of the students, getting to know what they want to learn.
 Then the staff will design the classes for the semester accordingly.
 I just happened to witness a debate class on my day of visit.
 Even students on the regular classes track can choose to enter a “time off” period (I forgot how they call it.) so they don’t need to take class during that period.
 The school master told me that they had to change mainly because of requests from the students.
 Because the students felt the pressure when they saw other kids around them are going to schools with standard classes and with homework and exams.
 So they worried if they were wasting their time in the sudbury school, and thus requested the school to offer classes.
 I saw a lot of classes going on throughout the day in this school.
 I feel glad that these classes are based on survey of student interests and designed accordingly.
 This mixed model seems to be more comprehensive and more flexible.
 However, I feel I agree with Dan Greenberg, the founder of the Sudbury Model, that any artificial environment cannot really mimic the real environment.
-It is still better to learn in real life and engage in real activities.
+For example, the debate lesson I observed in this school, I feel it is quite artificial.
+It is hard for people to engage in an artificial debate.
+When people are open-minded in real life, there will be debate everywhere.
+So just make it serious and let people debate on important topics and debate thoroughly.
+With some guideance from staff, I believe it will be a very fullfilled learning.
+So I believe it is better to learn in real life and engage in real activities.
 The challenge, however, is how to make children more in touch with real life in a safe way.

 If I want to build a school or learning center, I feel I want to add three things to the Sudbury Model.
 I am not sure these three things are really necessary.
 But I want to share them here so we can have a discussion.